 After some time in my professional career, I didn’t even stop myself at technology, I tried to contribute and provide value to whichever department I could and you should be doing the same.

-The last tip is, don’t focus on the financial aspect of things during the start of your career.
-Your main focus should be growing & acquiring new skills, after a point of time your income will automatically increase.
+The last tip is, don’t focus on the financial aspect of things at the start of your career.
+Your main focus should be growing & acquiring new skills, after a point in time your income will automatically increase.

-Q. What are the fundamentals that you think early-developers should focus on?
+4. What are the fundamentals that you think early developers should focus on?

 Restricting yourself to only a few technologies won’t work.
 We all know that technology has changed and evolved a lot in the past few years, and it will always keep changing.